harms-haus/jestir/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- Poetry (for dependency management)
+- uv (for dependency management and virtual environments)

 ### Setup